Stillpoint-Software/hyperbee.expressions/src/Hyperbee.Expressions.Compiler/README.md

 # Hyperbee Expression Compiler

 A high-performance, IR-based expression compiler for .NET.
-Drop-in replacement for `Expression.Compile()` that is **9-34x faster and allocates 40-50% less than the System compiler** and supports **all expression tree patterns** — including those that [FastExpressionCompiler](https://github.com/dadhi/FastExpressionCompiler) doesn't.
+Drop-in replacement for `Expression.Compile()` that is **9-34x faster and allocates up to 50% less than the System compiler** and supports **all expression tree patterns** — including those that [FastExpressionCompiler](https://github.com/dadhi/FastExpressionCompiler) doesn't.

 ## Why Another Expression Compiler?

 We :heart: [FastExpressionCompiler](https://github.com/dadhi/FastExpressionCompiler).
-FEC is faster than Hyperbee Expressions Compiler, and allocates less memory — and for many workloads it's the right choice.
+FEC is faster than Hyperbee Expression Compiler, and allocates less memory — and for many workloads it's the right choice.
 If FEC compiles your expressions correctly, use it.

 FEC's single-pass, low allocation, IL emission approach supports most, but not **all**, expression patterns.
 See [FEC issues](https://github.com/dadhi/FastExpressionCompiler/issues); patterns like compound assignments inside `TryCatch`, complex closure captures, and certain value-type operations aren't supported.

 Hyperbee takes a middle ground: a **multi-pass IR pipeline** that lowers expression trees to an intermediate representation, runs optimization passes, validates structural correctness, and then emits IL.
-This architecture trades a small amount of speed and allocation overhead for **correct IL across all expression tree patterns** while significantly outperforming System Compiler.
+This architecture trades a small amount of speed and allocation overhead for **correct IL across all expression tree patterns** while significantly outperforming the System Compiler.

 ## Performance

-The Hyperbee compiler is consistently 9-34x faster than System Compiler and within 1.11-1.47x of FEC across all tiers — while producing correct IL for the sub-set of patterns that FEC doesn't support (`NegateChecked` overflow, `NaN` comparisons, value-type instance calls, etc.).
+HEC is consistently **9-34x faster than the System Compiler** and within **1.16-1.54x of FEC** across all tiers — while producing correct IL for the sub-set of patterns FEC doesn't support (`NegateChecked` overflow, `NaN` comparisons, value-type instance calls, compound assignments in `TryCatch`, etc.).

-The Switch tier at 1.47x is the widest gap vs FEC, the result of enhanced switch pattern handling.
-The Complex tier at ~34x faster than System Compiler is the standout — that's where the multi-pass IR architecture pays off vs the System compiler's heavyweight compilation pipeline.
+The Complex tier standout (~34x vs System) is where the multi-pass IR architecture pays off against the System compiler's heavyweight compilation pipeline.
+The Switch tier at 1.54x is the widest gap vs FEC, the result of enhanced switch pattern handling.

 ### Compilation Benchmarks